alephium/docs/docs/dapps/getting-started.md

 ## What's next?

-You can find a more complex example of the token faucet tutorial [here](https://github.com/alephium/nextjs-template)
+You can find a more complex example of the token faucet tutorial [in the alephium/nextjs-template](https://github.com/alephium/nextjs-template) project.

 ## Connect to the wallets